Modern Witchcraft 366:

 Through a long process we call Initiation.

-Modern Eclectic Witchcraft is a mystery tradition with many layers of depth and meaning, like the unlocking of a series of doors within your consciousness, as you grow in enlightenment and intimate connection with The Divine.
-Witchcraft is in the blood–the genetic memory–of humanity.
-Initiation is a process of awakening this slumbering awareness and connection within you and that process will be unique to you alone.
-Yet for all seekers within our group, the process requires hard work, scholarship, meditation, celebration and mentorship for at least a year and a day before you make the choice to take on the responsibilities of a Witch for this lifetime.
+Modern Witchcraft is a mystery tradition with many layers of depth and meaning, like the unlocking of a series of doors within your consciousness.
+Witchery is in the blood--the genetic memory--of humanity.
+Initiation is a process of awakening this slumbering awareness within you.
+For all seekers, the process requires hard work, scholarship, meditation, celebration and mentorship for at least a year and a day (thus the 366) before you make the choice to take on the responsibilities of a Witch for this lifetime.

 Milestones on the path to initiation: